Ali Bayramov Club: Origins

-Additionally, the club also offered entertainment and socialization to women, which was previously inaccessible to women largely confined to working in the home or visiting the mosque.
-There were a range of cultural, sports, and leisure activities, including plays and musical events performed by troupes of women, film screenings, game rooms (chess, backgammon, billiards), and dance classes.
+The club also offered entertainment and socialization to women, which was previously inaccessible to women largely confined to working in the home or visiting the mosque.
+There was a range of cultural, sports, and leisure activities, including plays and musical events performed by troupes of women, film screenings, game rooms (chess, backgammon, billiards), and dance classes.

 1920s

-The Club was a training centre for cadres of women going to organize regional clubs, unveiling campaigns, and literacy courses outside of the capital.
-The first group of women attracted to the Club were quickly enrolled in literacy classes.
+The club was a training centre for cadres of women going to organize regional clubs, unveiling campaigns, and literacy courses outside of the capital.
+The first group of women attracted to the club were quickly enrolled in literacy classes.
 After a few months the trainees had to take an exam.
 Some were concerned after having heard rumours that those who received good grades on the exam would be sent to work in villages around Azerbaijan.
 Enthusiasm grew among the trainees, many of them fearlessly embracing the challenge.
-Some of the women excitedly thought: “we came to the club, started a sewing workshop, removed our veils, abolished illiteracy, and now what?
-After all, there are other women who also need help.”
+Some of the women excitedly thought: "We came to the club, started a sewing workshop, removed our veils, abolished illiteracy, and now what?
+After all, there are other women who also need help."
 Thus, trainees who could prove their literacy were offered jobs at provincial clubs to educate, train, politicize, and enlighten local women.
 By the early 1930s, there were 103 such clubs.

 The club received backing from the early Bolshevik regime.
-Most importantly for the club, in 1922, Soviet authorities allowed the Club to occupy the extravagant former home of the wealthy Mukhtarov family, now called the Palace of Happiness.
+Most importantly for the club, in 1922, Soviet authorities allowed the club to occupy the extravagant former home of the wealthy Mukhtarov family, now called the Palace of Happiness.

 The Ali Bayramov Women's Club was involved in many different spheres and had the overarching goal of transforming every aspect of women's lives.
-When German Marxist theorist and women's rights activist, Clara Zetkin, visited the Ali Bayramov club in 1924, she was greatly impressed, calling it a hub of gathering revolutionary forces.
+When German Marxist theorist and women's rights activist Clara Zetkin visited the Ali Bayramov Club in 1924, she was greatly impressed, calling it a hub of gathering revolutionary forces.

-Additionally, On May 26, 1925, a ceremonial meeting was held in the assembly hall of the Ali Bayramov Club to commemorate the club's 5th anniversary.
+On May 26, 1925, a ceremonial meeting was held in the assembly hall of the Ali Bayramov Club to commemorate the club's fifth anniversary.

-The clubs aim of unveiling Azeri women found greater support following the launch of Stalin's Hujums.
-These where attempts by the Stalinist regime to make Azeri culture more Soviet, most importantly through the suppression of Islam.
+The club's aim of unveiling Azeri women found greater support following the launch of Joseph Stalin's Hujums.
+These were attempts by the Stalinist regime to make Azeri culture more Soviet, most importantly through the suppression of Islam.
 Veiling was banned in 1929 as a result.